nymtech/docs/content/build-peapps/_index.md

 1. application specific logic (which you write in whatever language makes sense: Python, Go, C#, Java, JavaScript, Haskell, etc) in yellow
 2. Nym client code in blue

 Peaps have a stable, potentially long-lasting relation to a Nym node type known as a gateway.
+A peap registers itself with a gateway, and gets back an authentication token that it can then use to retrieve messages from the gateway.

 Gateways serve a few different functions: